 Easter Lilies Danger: Kinds of Lilies

-Felines more often paw-pat and shred leaves and stems during play, and may be poisoned when they later lick and clean their paws and claws.
+Felines more often paw-pat and shred leaves and stems during play, and get poisoned when they later lick and clean their paws and claws.
 Just biting a leaf or petal can be enough to cause serious kidney disease.
-Hopefully, that picture, above, used fake blooms to stage the image–YIKES!
+Hopefully, that picture above with the cat used fake blooms to stage the image–YIKES!

 CATS CAN BE POISONED BY DRINKING THE WATER FROM THE VASE!